 Building in public means:

-- Showing the process, not just the result — every decision, pivot, and mistake gets documented
+- Showing the process, not just the result.
+Every decision, pivot, and mistake gets documented.

-- Creating accountability — when you say you'll follow a structured process, the internet holds you to it
+- Creating accountability.
+When you say you'll follow a structured process, the internet holds you to it.

 Why a Playbook?

 The Dev Playbook adapts studio methodology for solo-dev scale.
 Same rigor, fewer meetings.
+Dramatically fewer meetings, actually.
+Zero meetings.
+It's the dream.

 Phase 0: Concept

-- What are you building?
+- What am I building?

 - Why does it need to exist?